jacopoMauro/dm874/final_project_guidelines.md

 * write the individual contribution report (see details below)
 * discuss the project

+# Code

+You have to hand in in a single zip file, all the code and the documentation developed to run the system, run and set up the CI/CD pipeline.

+Clear instructions for running the project and setting up the pipeline must be included in a separate README.md file included in code zip file.

+All the member of the group must upload the same zip file.

 # Guidelines for the project report

 ## Packaging